What is Glaucoma?

 What is certainly known, is that LOWERING this pressure delays the progression of glaucoma.
 In sudden acute glaucoma, lowering the pressure can save the sight in an eye which is otherwise destined to lose vision.

 It is one of the commonest reasons for blindness in the Western world.
 There are several different types.
-These include chronic simple glaucoma (the commonest Type), acute glaucoma, congential glaucoma and secondary glaucomas which arise secondary to some other condition or influence.
+These include chronic simple glaucoma (the commonest type), acute glaucoma, congenital glaucoma and secondary glaucoma`s which arise secondary to some other condition or influence.

-There are several ‘risk factors’ for developng chronic glaucoma.
-These are
+There are several ‘risk factors’ for developing chronic glaucoma.
+These are:

-- Myopia – Very short sighted people are more at risk of developng chronic glaucoma.
+- Myopia – Very short sighted people are more at risk of developing chronic glaucoma.

 The main reason is that chronic glaucoma usually has NO SYMPTOMS.
 There is no pain and your eyesight will seem to be normal too, but silently, your vision is slowly deteriorating.
 Glaucoma tends to damage the peripheral field of view first so is not noticed by most.
 Only when the peripheral field has been significantly damaged, do some people start bumping into things, or see oncoming vehicles at the last minute for example.

-Examination of your optic nerve by your optician/doctor.
+Examination of your optic nerve by your optometrist.

-All these tests are very straightforward, don’t hurt and can be done by most high street optometrists (OTTiCA PROCiDA).
+All these tests are very straightforward, don’t hurt and are be done by our optometrists at the practice.